CorySimon/HenryCoefficient/README.md

 :honeybee: To compile both codes, type `make` (See `Makefile`).

-:honeybee: The Bash shell file `run.sh` runs the performance benchmark tests of the CUDA and OpenMP-parallelized codes by varying the number of parallel elements (GPU blocks with 256 threads each / OpenMP threads) and stores the run times in .csv files.
+:honeybee: The Bash shell file `run.sh` runs the performance benchmark tests of the CUDA and OpenMP-parallelized codes by varying the number of parallel elements (GPU threads per block / OpenMP threads) and stores the run times in .csv files.
 It also calls the Python script `plot_performance.py` to plot the results.